-This means that your Google Business Profile will be a critical part of your search engine optimization efforts.
+This means that getting your Google Business Profile ranking in Google Maps and the local map results will be a critical part of your search engine optimization efforts.

 When someone performs a search such as “facelift Virginia Beach,” the first thing they see after the paid ads are the map results:

-The quantity and quality of your reviews will have a critical impact on whether a potential patient clicks through to your website to explore further.
+The quantity and quality of your reviews will have a critical impact on whether a prospective patient clicks through to your website to explore further.

 In other words, successful plastic surgery SEO is not just about getting your website to show up at the top of the search engine results.
 It also needs to get you into the local map results and it needs to earn the click.

 Here are a few things you can do to increase the likelihood of getting your plastic surgery practice’s Google Business Profile into the map results.

 1. Make Sure Your Clinic’s Google Business Profile Is Completely Filled Out